Nameeth-Jalem/Walmart-Promotion-Dashboard/README.md

 - **Revenue without Promotion:** ₹7.20M
 - **Promotion Usage Rate:** 52.14%

-Promotions are generating more revenue, but margin is tight — optimization is needed.
+Promotions are generating more revenue, but margin is tight ,optimization is needed.

 ---